harvard-edge/MAVBench/docs/readMes/running.md

 # Companion Computer

 ## Running It
-- Set the host_ip in setup_env_var.sh to the host ip.
+1. Set the host_ip in setup_env_var.sh to the host IP.
-- source MAVBench_base/buil-scripts/companion_setup_env_var.sh
+2. source MAVBench_base/buil-scripts/companion_setup_env_var.sh
-- source MAVBench_base/catkin_ws/devel/setup.bash
+3. source MAVBench_base/catkin_ws/devel/setup.bash

-- use rolaunch to interact with the individual applications that is roslaunch $pkg_name $application.launch:
+4. Use roslaunch to interact with the individual applications: roslaunch $pkg_name $application.launch
   example: roslaunch package_delivery scanning.launch
-- Note: all our applications require a set of (what we call) pre-mission steps to prime them.
-We have provided a pre_mission-cmd.sh for each application, so to run an application with pre-mission commands use:
+5. At this point, you can interact with the applications
+5. (alternatively) you can use our pre-defined missions (encapsulating a set of initial interactions) to prime the drone for a specific goal.
+These pre-defined missions are provided for each application in a file called pre_mission_cmds.sh:
 ./MAVbench_base/src/mav-bench-apps/$application_name/pre_mission_cmds.sh | roslaunch $pkg_name $application.launch
+example: ./MAVbench_base/src/mav-bench-apps/$application_name/pre_mission_cmds.sh | roslaunch $pkg_name $application.launch

 ### Running Notes:
-- If the user has manually built our ROS packages, they need to set all the variabiles in teh companion_setup_env_var.sh accordingly.
+- If the user has manually built our ROS packages, they need to set all the variables in the companion_setup_env_var.sh accordingly.

-- For internal developer Notes: 'c' needs to be pressed always after everything is loaded, so e.g. if it takes a long time for the object detection to get loaded, c needs to be pressed according.-
+- Note (for internal developers): "c" needs to be pressed always after all the processes(nodes) are loaded, so e.g. if it takes a long time for the object detection to get loaded, pressing "c" needs to be postponed accordingly.

 # Host Computer